 The Blanchardstown-based company provides professional services to large public sector bodies, multinationals, and export-oriented Irish companies.

-The Business Priming Grant of €80,000 ensures that six high-value jobs are retained and will also help to create another full-time job and two long term contract posts, as the company plans to meet growing customer demand in 2012.
+The Business Priming Grant of €80,000 ensures that six high-value jobs are retained and will also help to create another full-time job and two long-term contract posts, as the company planned to meet growing customer demand in 2012.

-“These jobs are centred on the design, implementation and support of complex networks and related services to major enterprise and public sector customers,” said Darragh Richardson, managing director for Agile Networks.
+“These jobs are centered on the design, implementation, and support of complex networks and related services to major enterprise and public sector customers,” said Darragh Richardson, managing director for Agile Networks.

 Following the management buy-out, Agile Networks and Telindus have signed mutual services agreements, to ensure continuity of service.

 Telindus will provide Agile Networks with support for their international customers, with an affiliate network reaching 60 countries.
-In addition, Agile Networks will support Telindus’ legacy customers within Ireland.
+Also, Agile Networks will support Telindus’ legacy customers within Ireland.